navkaran-singh/Bounce/FIXES.md

 GHOST keeps Change Identity only in the recovery card.
 Status: Completed ✔

 🔥 FIX 2 — Maintenance Completion → “What’s Next?”
-Modal
+Modal (DONE)
 Problem
 Users reaching MAINTENANCE feel “done,” because the app provides no closure, no celebration, and no next stage.
 This kills momentum and causes silent churn.
 Fix